stay·manual

 • Wrong format.
 Word documents emailed at booking time, paper binders left on the coffee table, PDFs that pinch-zoom badly.
 The kerbside-at-23:14 moment is mobile, and a fresh QR code on the kitchen counter beats any of those formats.

-The fix is a short, mobile-first manual organised around questions guests actually ask.
+The fix is a short manual built for the phone in the guest’s hand (it works just as well on tablet or laptop), organised around questions guests actually ask.
 Below is the structure.

 The 9-section template